 2. Conversion Rate

 The focus on conversion rates and conversion rate improvement is common among businesses.
-Value is created for your business when a visitor or lead is converted into a customer and the conversion rate measures how effectively this value is created.
+Value is created for your business when a visitor or lead is converted into a customer, and the conversion rate measures how effectively this value is created.
 Monitoring your conversion rate across various channels provides useful insight into how to allocate your budget for optimum results.
-Despite the fact that these metric measures efficiency, it might give you information that helps you adjust your long-term growth strategy.
+Despite the fact that these metric measures efficiency, they might give you information that helps you adjust your long-term growth strategy.

 3. Return on Ad Spend